Quick answers to common questions about syncopioâ„¢.

 Does syncopio send notifications?

 Configure recipients and event types per job.
 Failures are always notified by default.
-Workers also send ntfy alerts for memory and health issues.

 How do I deploy syncopio?